 The drivers’ brains adapted to help them store a detailed mental map of the city, shrinking in one area to allow growth in another, according to the study.

 Give your brain a workout

 In the same way that regular physical workouts keep the body limber and healthy, regular mental and neurological workouts help keep your mind and nervous system in good working order.

 University of N.S.W. neuroscientist Michael Valenzuela and colleague Perminder Sachdev conducted the first systematic review of research on brain reserve.
-Having integrated data from 22 studies of possible links between people’s behaviour and their subsequent brain health, they conclude that people with high brain reserve have almost half as much risk of developing dementia as those with low brain reserve.
+Having integrated data from 22 studies of possible links between people’s behavior and their subsequent brain health, they concluded that people with high brain reserve have almost half as much risk of developing dementia as those with low brain reserve.
 In one sense the brain appears to be no different from the muscles of the body, says Valenzuela: “It’s a case of use it or lose it.”